djannot/ecsui/README.md

 OVERVIEW
 --------------

-ECSUI is a web application developped in Golang and leveraging AngularJS
+ECS API User Interface is a web application developped in Golang and leveraging AngularJS

 The goals of ECSUI are to:

-- demonstrate some nice S3 features (versioning, lifecycle policy, …) and several unique ECS capabilities using either S3 or Swift (byte range, retentions, metadata search, …)
+- demonstrate some nice S3 features (versioning, lifecycle policy, …) and several unique ECS capabilities using either the S3, Swift or Atmos API (byte range, retentions, metadata search, …)
-- simplify the usage of several REST APIs (S3, Swift, Atmos, ECS)
+- simplify the usage of the S3, Swift, Atmos and ECS Management API
 - provide a simple UI for the ECS metadata search features

-More capabilities will be added in the future
+- provide a simple UI to get metering information from ECS

 BUILD
 --------------